pulp-platform/pulpissimo/README.md

 external models for peripherals.
 See below (Proprietary verification IPs) for details on how to plug in some models of real SPI, I2C, I2S peripherals.

-For more advanced usage have a look at `./generate-scripts --help` and `update-ips --help` for IPApproX, or `./bender --help` for bender.
+For more advanced usage have a look at `./bender --help` for bender, or `./generate-scripts --help` and `update-ips --help` for IPApproX.

 Also check out the output of `make help` for more useful Makefile targets.